5 ft 6 in gauge railway

-', also known as the Indian gauge is a broad track gauge, used in India, Pakistan, western Bangladesh, Sri Lanka, Argentina, Chile, and on BART (San Francisco Bay Area).
+', also known as the Indian gauge, is a broad track gauge, used on Indian, Pakistani, western Bangladeshi, Sri Lankan, Argentine and Chilean railway systems, and on the BART system in the San Francisco Bay Area, United States.

 In North America, it is called Indian, Provincial, Portland, or Texas gauge (or in the San Francisco Bay Area region of California, BART gauge).
-In Argentina and Chile, it is known as "trocha ancha" (Spanish for "broad gauge").
-In the Indian subcontinent it is simply known as "broad gauge".
+In Argentina and Chile, it is known as trocha ancha (Spanish for "broad gauge").
+In the Indian subcontinent, it is simply known as "broad gauge".
 It is the widest gauge in use of heavy-duty mainline railways in the world.